adaltas/node-csv-docs/src/md/transform/api.md

 This is the recommended approach if you need a maximum of power.
 It ensures scalability by treating your data as a stream from the source to the destination and support all the options available.

-The signature is `const stream = transform(data, [options], handler, [options], [callback])`.
+The signature is `const stream = transform(records, [options], handler, [options], [callback])`.

-In the [stream example](https://github.com/adaltas/node-stream-transform/blob/master/samples/api.stream.js), CSV data is sent through the `write` function and the resulted data is obtained within the "readable" event by calling the `read` function.
+In the [stream example](https://github.com/adaltas/node-stream-transform/blob/master/samples/api.stream.js), records in the form of an array are sent through the `write` function and the transformed records are obtained within the "readable" event by calling the `read` function.

 This example is available with the command `node samples/api.stream.js`.